WalletConnect/web3modal-vanilla-js-example/README.md

-Because of limitations how wallet operate within a web browser and security of remote API calls used by the wallets, you should not run this example, or any Web3modal code, out from our file system or unsecure HTTP protocol (even on localhost).
+Because of limitations how wallet operate within a web browser and security of remote API calls used by the wallets, you should not run this example, or any Web3modal code, out of your file system or unsecure HTTP protocol (even on localhost).

+The APIs of different wallet providers will fail in funny and obscure way.
+MetaMask does not even show up.

 The easiest way to get local HTTPS development is to use [https-localhost](https://github.com/daquinoaldo/https-localhost).